 If the clouds are not covering it, the Old Man of Storr Skye can be seen from far away.
 As you are driving to Portree, the ridge and pinnacle appear in front of you.
 You cannot miss it.
 And it is easy to understand why it is one of the top things to do in Skye island.

 However sometimes the clouds do not collaborate and cover the icon of the Isle of Skye.

 Drive from Portree to the Old Man of Storr - Viewpoint at Loch Fada

 Once you drive past Portree, get on A855.

 Up to Staffin, this is a 2-lane road, easy to drive.
 You can see the pinnacle getting closer.
 As my father noticed: "there was no book called 'Obelix on the Isle of Skye'..."

-Sadly around here there are not many places to stop by the road without disturbing the traffic, except by the loch as we will see below.
+Sadly, around here there are not many places to stop on the side of the road without disturbing the traffic, except by the loch as we will see below.